dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/elements/code.md

 ### Code and Pre Tag usage

 Styling for both the `<code>` and the `<pre>` tags are build in the `@dnb/eufemia`.
-So simply use them in Your Syntax:
+So simply use them in your syntax:

 ```html
 <p class="dnb-p">